thodg/slides/language/index.md

 The data of the language is directed by the semantics of the language.

-Usually the schema of the language has an entropy of orders of magnitude higher than the available storage space for the language data.

 Data is a choice from the possibilities of the language schema driven by the semantics of the language.

-It is the most precise use of the language.
 Each datum represents a single valid use of the language and can be uniquely identified.